 Then came coach tours.
 The common folk got to join in on the fun--but they had to go on tours because there weren't many guidebooks.
 Now, you can take on European touring on your own.
 Finally.
 You can rent a car or take advantage of Europe's fine and extensive rail network.

 Spending a whole week or two on a bus tour of Europe is exhausting and only suitable for a select few people.
-On the other hand, it's very hard to fit everything in to a trip when planning it all by yourself.
-Guided day trips are an especially useful of fitting in a city you could... never get the most out of in such a short period of time when traveling alone.
+On the other hand, it's very hard to fit everything into a trip when planning it all by yourself.
+Guided day trips are an especially useful for fitting in a city you could never get the most out of in such a short period of time when traveling alone.
 Where appropriate, I've suggested guided day trips worth taking on your tour.

 01 of 05